Towards a Better Understanding of Music by Sixties Course, Mel Rosenberg - Ourboox.com

 7

 The octave is the first overtone and exactly twice the frequency of the original note – it sounds much the same, only higher.
-In western music, the octave is broken down into twelve notes.
+In western music, the octave is broken down into twelve semi-tones (half notes).
 If the notes are tuned according to the overtones, they sound fabulous.
 This is called just intonation or pure intonation.
-The twelve notes are almost equally intervalled, but not exactly so.
+In this case, the twelve notes are almost equally intervalled, but not exactly so.

 8